- 7+ public school entrance exams

 And I travel.
 I am married to a woman from Argentina and our life together seems to be one long adventure: we spend a few months of each year in Buenos Aires and visit regularly with friends and family across Europe.
 Escaping one life in order to dive into another, however temporarily, is a treat I have yet to tire of.

-"Alex is a fantastic tutor and can cover different subjects which makes his tutoring very flexible which suits our needs.
-The chidren like him and respond well to his teaching".
+''Alex is a fantastic tutor and can cover different subjects which makes his tutoring very flexible which suits our needs.
+The children like him and respond well to his teaching'' (Mother of Keystone Student)

-"Alex is very profession in his work and seems to have a natural gift to making math enjoyable".
+''Alex is very professional in his work and seems to have a natural gift to making math enjoyable'' (Mother of Keystone Tutor)

-"Alex is brilliant.
+''Alex is brilliant.
 He is in tune with my daughter.
-We feel it is money well spent!"
+We feel it is money well spent!''
+(Mother of Keystone Tutor)